gmedina-de/Fluentness/README.md

 This project is based on these open-source technologies:
 - [OpenJDK](https://openjdk.java.net/) implementing Java 8
 - [Maven](https://maven.apache.org/) with PLUGINS for building and distributing the framework itself, projects based on it and their dependencies
+- The Android platform
 - [JUnit](https://junit.org/junit4/) and [Mockito](https://site.mockito.org/) for unit testing
+- Darcula Swing Look and Feel
 - [Inkscape](https://inkscape.org/) with fonts Arial, [Scriptina](https://www.fontsquirrel.com/fonts/scriptina) and [Furore](https://www.fontsquirrel.com/fonts/furore) for the art logos
 - Much Engagement :muscle: